Laboratoria/movie-challenge-planner/README.md

 4. **-f, --framework <value>**: Choose the framework for the planning.
 Available choices are `"react"` and `"angular"`.

 5. **-us, --user-story <number>**: Specify the user story number to plan.
 This is a numerical value corresponding to the user story you want to plan.
-Available choices are from 1 to 5.
+Available choices are all and from 1 to 5.
+The default value is all.

 6. **-d, --delay <number>**: Set the delay in seconds between GitHub API requests.
 Default delay is three seconds.